 An 'Undeclared Emergency'

-Add to this a passing of peremptory policy measures, with no precedent in the country, such as the ‘Media Policy 2020’, which aims to “anti-national reporting”, or the recent by District Magistrate Kupwara asking journalists to obtain “approvals” before they are allowed to carry out their professional duties.
-There have been for journalists and academics from Kashmir based on the “adverse” communications from the CID.
+Add to this a passing of peremptory policy measures, with no precedent in the country, such as the ‘Media Policy 2020’, which aims to punish “anti-national reporting”, or the recent order by District Magistrate Kupwara asking journalists to obtain “approvals” before they are allowed to carry out their professional duties.
+There have been reports that authorities are issuing look-out notices for journalists and academics from Kashmir based on the “adverse” communications from the CID.
 They are being prevented from leaving the country.

 “All these legal measures are Emergency-like in nature, suspending constitutionally guaranteed human rights.
 Yet, at the same time, they contradict certain basic understandings of a legal emergency, which is a temporary suspension of ordinary law, within a defined geographical location, due to an urgent necessity,” said Shrimoyee Nandini Ghosh, a legal anthropologist.
 “Yet, the emergency in Kashmir is a pervasive and permanent condition.”